 CDS Community Updates

-Please find below relevant updates and resources regarding the impacts of the Coronavirus (COVID-19) event on Charleston Day School.
+Relevant updates and resources regarding the impacts of the Coronavirus (COVID-19) event on Charleston Day School are below.

 - The World Health Organization (WHO) – The site has general information about coronaviruses, a brief video explaining the virus.